 Please email the EHS staff for waste collection.
 Please indicate:

 - Any details you feel are important for us to know

 - All persons handling waste have documented hazardous waste training.
 (Training is available online through Blackboard.
-Please see the Training portion of the EHS website).
+Please see our Safety Training webpage).

 - Wastes must be accumulated in compatible, leak-proof containers with tight-fitting lids.